georgeoffley/til/Problem Solving Processes/05-03-2022-finding-antialiasing-default-config-in-a-graphics-engine.md

-# Finding Antialiasing Default Config In Fable Engine
+# Finding a setting in source

 ### Project
-Fable Engine
+Work Project

 ### Date
 05/03/2022